jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 > For further deployment options, you may refer to the [official KEDA guide](https://keda.sh/docs/latest/deploy).

+Now, we are ready to configure the autoscaling behavior.

 ## Configuring autoscaling
 To configure the scaling of our application, we define a [ScaledObject](https://keda.sh/docs/latest/concepts/scaling-deployments/#scaledobject-spec).
-Create a yaml file for our scaling configuration, we'll call it `keda-scaling.yaml`:
+Create a YAML file for our scaling configuration, we'll call it `keda-scaling.yaml`:
 <figure style="width: 100%; max-width: 100%; margin: 0">

 ```yaml